 All the benefits of using wipes are there: no itchy bum, easier to clean up, feels fresher than using regular toilet paper.
 And the best part is that you won’t be clogging your toilet as the toilet paper is the same that you always use.
 Since it is damp, it cleans you much better and leaves your skin soft down there.

-- LONG-LASTING: Each ounce of Pristine is equivalent to 50 wet wipes.
-Our...
+- [Long Lasting]: Each ounce of Pristine toilet paper spray is equivalent to...

-- PORTABLE: Great for at home or on-the-go.
-Pristine fits easily into purses,...
+- [Portable Wet Wipe Alternative]: Great for at home or on-the-go.
+Pristine...

 FAQ About Toilet Paper